 Rays' Ji-Man Choi: Sitting against lefty

-Choi is out of the lineup for Monday's game against the Yankees, Juan Toribio of MLB.com reports.
+Choi is out of the lineup for Monday's game against the Red Sox, Marc Topkin of the Tampa Bay Times reports.

-Both Choi and Nate Lowe will head to the bench with a southpaw (James Paxton) on the bump for New York, but the two could be fighting for one spot in Tampa Bay's regular lineup against right-handed pitchers.
-Even though Choi is the more battled-tested option at the MLB level, Lowe boasts a higher pedigree and may have surged ahead of Choi in the playing-time battle after batting .471 with three home runs and seven RBI in the four-game series in Baltimore over the weekend.
+The Rays with hold out three of their lefty-hitting lineup mainstays (Choi, Nate Lowe and Joey Wendle) with Boston bringing a southpaw (Eduardo Rodriguez) to the hill for the series opener.
+Choi may not be in store for much action during the three-game series with two more lefties (Chris Sale and David Price) tentatively lined up to start Tuesday and Wednesday, respectively, for the Red Sox.

 More News